nchz/coolmarks/README.md

 ### How?

-Reresearch consists of a simple web API that receives the links of interest from the users to store the appropriate data, and a web dashboard to interact with the collected items.
+Coolmarks consists of a simple web API that receives the links of interest from the users to store the appropriate data, and a web dashboard to interact with the collected items.

-It's built with [Django](https://www.djangoproject.com/), [REST Framework](https://www.django-rest-framework.org/) and a bunch of plugins.
+It's built with [Django](https://www.djangoproject.com/) and a bunch of plugins.

 ## Models

-### Bookmark
+### Link

 An object that represents a saved link.
-The only required value to create a Bookmark is the URL to be stored.
+The only required value to create a Link is the URL to be stored.
 Some fields are automatically calculated.
 The fields are:
 - owner (fk)
 - dt (auto)
-- link
+- location
 - domain (auto)
 - title (auto)
 - tags (fks, optional)